Test ID: CDGF Celiac Disease Gluten-Free Cascade, Serum and Whole Blood

 SerumWhole Blood ACD-B

--CDCOM / Celiac Disease Comprehensive Cascade: complete testing including HLA DQ
+-CDCOM / Celiac Disease Comprehensive Cascade, Serum and Whole Blood: Complete testing including HLA DQ

--CDSP / Celiac Disease Serology Cascade: complete testing excluding HLA DQ
+-CDSP / Celiac Disease Serology Cascade, Serum: Complete serology testing excluding HLA DQ

--CDGF / Celiac Disease Gluten-Free Cascade: for patients already adhering to a gluten-free diet
+-CDGF / Celiac Disease Gluten-Free Cascade, Serum and Whole Blood: For patients already adhering to a gluten-free diet

 Specimen Required